 Beagle Puppies: Traits and Habits

-The beagle is a very popular family dog, and it is an ideal companion for families with energetic young people who enjoy a lot of outdoor activities.
+The beagle is a favorite family dog, and it is an ideal companion for families with energetic young people who enjoy a lot of outdoor activities.
 Beagles are known for their small stature and musical bark.
 The beagle is considered to be a very healthy breed, so it is unusual to encounter one with health problems.
 The grown beagle is often employed as a hunting and tracking dog, and it has been used by detectives and other law enforcement personnel to sniff containers for prohibited substances.

 Activities and Personality